UlricusR/multilingual-github-pages/README.md

 *A step-by-step guide to build a multi-lingual website using Jekyll plugins not supported by GitHub Pages*

 GitHub Pages offers great possibilities to host static, version controlled homepages.
 One downside is the support for only a [limited amount of Jekyll-plugins](https://pages.github.com/versions/).
-I was especially interested in using the [jekyll-multiple-language-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin), because my website needed to be available in English and German.
+I was especially interested in using the [Polyglot plugin](https://github.com/untra/polyglot), because my website needed to be available in English and German.

 As GitHub Pages does not support this specific plugin, I searched for workarounds.
 The most promising one I found in [Dani's Braindump blog](https://tiefenauer.github.io/blog/gh-pages-plugins/), which I will apply with some modifications.
 I will describe my experience in setting up a multi-language site in GitHub Pages in the following step-by-step guide.